DataDog/documentation/content/en/security/cloud_siem/log_detection_rules.md

 ## Exclude benign activity with suppression queries

 <div class="alert alert-warning"> <a href="https://docs.datadoghq.com/security/suppressions/"> Suppression rules</a> are replacing suppression queries in detection rules.
 The legacy suppression queries will be deprecated on April 1, 2024.
-See <a href="#migrate-legacy-suppression-queries-to-suppression-rules">Migrate legacy suppression queries to suppression rules</a> for more information. </div>
+See <a href="https://docs.datadoghq.com/security/suppressions/#migrate-legacy-suppression-queries-to-suppression-rules">Migrate legacy suppression queries to suppression rules</a> for more information. </div>

 In the **Only generate a signal if there is a match** field, you have the option to enter a query so that a trigger is only generated when a value is met.